 While at camp, units should plan their own programs but Scouts may sign up for day programs offered during their stay.
-Certain camp facilities (shooting ranges, waterfront, climbing wall, etc.) may be available for rent for an additional fee.
+Certain camp facilities (shooting ranges, waterfront, climbing wall, etc.) are available for rent for an additional fee.
 Camp will provide staffing as needed.
 Click the link below for more information and prices.
 If you have questions, contact Jeff Seiser.

-Family camping will be available in the Tee Pee campsite which features standard and deluxe tents as well as an upgrade latrine.
+Family camping is available in the Tee Pee campsite which features standard and deluxe tents as well as an upgrade latrine.
 This opportunity is ideal for families with a Scout attending multiple concurrent day programs or those that just want to spend a few days outdoors.
 Several options are available: (1) bring your own tent for $15/night, (2) standard 7'x9' canvas tents with cots for $25/night, and (3) deluxe 12'x16' canvas tents with bedding for $50/night.

 Camp Workcoeman is located in the hills of northwest Connecticut in scenic New Hartford and Barkhamsted.
 The camp consists of approximately 427 acres on the shore of beautiful West Hill Pond, possibly the cleanest in Connecticut.

 Established in 1924, it is one of the oldest continuously operated Scout camps in the country.
-For 97 years, thousands of Scouts and Scouters have had unforgettable Scouting experiences at Camp Workcoeman.
+For 99 years, thousands of Scouts and Scouters have had unforgettable Scouting experiences at Camp Workcoeman.
 This fine tradition of Scouting continues today.